The Top Mistake Parents Make When Changing Their Child's Diet

 What this means is, if we make diet changes without keeping an eye on the critical relationships that also affect the growth and development of our kids, the diet changes, while good in theory, might do more harm than good.

-We need to support their relationship with you, and we need to support their relationship with food.
+As we help kids change what they eat, we need to do so while supporting their relationship with you, and their relationship with food.

 This means we have to get our kids to eat healthier without saying ‘no’ all the time; we need to improve their diets without them becoming fearful or resentful of food.